 The Home Master TMAFC Artesian Full Contact Reverse Osmosis Under Counter is simple to install and maintain and it manages to eliminate problems encountered in traditional filtration systems.

-APEC Water - US Made - Countertop Reverse Osmosis Water Filter - Portable & Installation-Free (RO-CTOP)
+4. Countertop Reverse Osmosis Water Filter - Portable & Installation, RO-CTOP

 With an original, compact and light design that doesn’t require any installation, the Countertop Reverse Osmosis Water Filter - Portable & Installation, RO-CTOP can be hooked up to any faucet in a matter of minutes!
 This device is equipped with the 90 GPD portable system that comes with high quality and reliable filters to support the 4 steps of filtration it implements, allowing for about 97% of the solids to be removed from the water.
 The resulted water is fresh and pure, allowing you to feel refreshed regardless of your location.